corydupai/OCH_codealong/README.md

 If you just want the sparknotes version, download OCH_master.html and click through for a quick overview.

 Questions/comments?
 Shoot me an email at coryddubois@gmail.com

+Next week we will do a intro to ggplot based on this git repository: https://github.com/clairemcwhite/ggplot_intro